srijan14/EMNIST-character-data/README.md

 # EMNIST-character-data
-This repo contains the code to convert .mat format emnist datafiles to local filesystem for better visualization in a proper formatted order.
+This repo contains the code to convert .mat format emnist datafiles to local filesystem for better visualization in a proper formatted order that can be used for training.

 ### Prerequisites